 - Security and Theft Prevention Services

+Step 2 involves obtaining job training.
 Private detectives gain the most education while on the job.
 Firms ensure that their private detectives are properly trained, so training programs are typically required for new employees.
-The type of experience they get depends on their employer.
+The type of experience gained depends on the employer.
 For example, insurance companies train private investigators to look for fraud attempts, and surveillance firms teach methods for trailing targets or watching areas.
-New technology prevents private detective training from ever truly stopping, because the continuing education opportunities are plentiful.
+The constant invention of new investigative technology prevents private detective training from ever truly stopping.

-According to the BLS, most states require private detectives to be licensed.
-General requirements to expect include possessing a combination of experience and education, completing examinations and passing background checks.
+Step 3 consists of attaining state licensure.
+Most states require private detectives to be licensed.
+General requirements to expect include possessing a combination of experience and education, completing examinations, and passing background checks.
 Private detectives who plan on holding firearms must meet additional requirements.

-Certifications for private detectives can prove an additional level of skill and professionalism to employers and clients, and they guarantee competence in specific areas.
+Step 4 involves exploring certification options.
+Certifications can prove an additional level of skill and professionalism to employers and clients, and they guarantee competence in specific areas.
 The National Association of Legal Investigators offers a specialty designation called the Certified Legal Investigator.
 Licensed professionals with five years of experience in criminal defense investigations and negligence cases qualify for this designation.
-Additionally, ASIS International offers the Professional Certified Investigator designation, which ensures that certified individuals are knowledgeable in case management, investigative techniques and case presentation.
+Additionally, ASIS International offers the Professional Certified Investigator designation, which ensures that certified individuals are knowledgeable in case management, investigative techniques, and case presentation.